arnobk/autotyper/README.md

 ## **autotyper** Standalone Windows(.exe) Executable
 This is standalone version of this python script.
 This doesn't require to install python or any other libraries.
 Just Download this Standalone(.exe) file from the [**release**](https://github.com/igeniusarnob/autotyper/releases) tab.
 Latest version is `v1.0`.
-Create a text file named `data.txt` and insert the data here (Things you want to autotype).
+Create a text file named `data.txt` and insert the data here (Things you want to autotype).`autotyper.exe` and `data.txt` file should be in same folder.
 Then Run the `autotyper.exe`.
 A command prompt window will open and wait for 10 seconds before starting autotype.

 ## **autotyper** Python Script
 This script requires [pynput](https://pypi.org/project/pynput/) library to to pre-installed and also python is required.